-After you apply for a personal loan, Chase calculates your interest rate based on your credit score, your credit history and other factors.
-Chase then provides a loan estimate that itemizes your loan’s total cost, including the APR, interest rates, loan terms and other important details.
+After you apply for a loan, Chase calculates your interest rate based on your credit score, credit history and other factors.
+Chase then provides a loan estimate that itemizes your loan’s total cost, including the interest rate, fees, loan terms and other important details.
 The final cost will depend on your overall creditworthiness and other factors, including your income and current outstanding debt.

 Are Chase loans safe?

-If you encounter any problems with the website or application, you can call Chase’s customer service.
+If you encounter any problems with the website or application, you can call Chase’s customer service team.

-Chase’s online reputation is not great.
+Chase’s online reputation isn’t great.
 Remember the subprime mortgage crisis?
 JP Morgan Chase & Co. was involved.
-In 2013 it reached a $13 billion settlement over its mortgage practices.
-That settlement doesn’t have much to do loans it directly offers, but its reputation as a financial institution hasn’t totally recovered.
+In 2013, it reached a $13 billion settlement over its mortgage practices.
+That settlement doesn’t have much to do with loans it directly offers, but its reputation as a financial institution hasn’t totally recovered.

-That might explain why it’s not accredited with the Better Business Bureau — alarming for such a large bank — and gets an F rating based on 123 customer reviews, 97% of which are negative.
-It fares better on Trustpilot, scoring a 8.3 out of 10 on Trustpilot.
+That might explain why it’s not accredited with the Better Business Bureau — alarming for such a large bank and gets an F rating based on over 200 customer reviews.
+And as of January 2019, it only has a 2.5 out of 10 on Trustpilot.
 Only one-third of borrowers rate it “Excellent,” while over half rate it as “Bad.”

-Many reviewers complained about having issues making payments and didn’t like its frustratingly archaic way of dealing with problems.
-Its customer service got lukewarm reviews at best — many reviewers felt Chase didn’t care enough about them and stated they’d be taking their business elsewhere.
+Many reviewers complained about issues making repayments and didn’t like its frustratingly archaic way of dealing with problems.
+Its customer service got lukewarm reviews at best.
+Many reviewers felt Chase didn’t care enough about them and stated they’d be taking their business elsewhere.